chrisquince/CovMix/README.md

 \<primer\> correspond to the primer scheme used for sequencing, at the moment it has to be exactly one of these 4 schemes:
 - Artic_V3
 - Artic_V4
+- Artic_V4-6
 - Nimagen_V2
 - Nimagen_V3.

+Covmix is compatible with either illumina paired reads or nanopore long reads.
+By default data is assumed to be paired reads.
+To specify nanopore reads, use the flag `--datatype ont`

 The flag -s is used to pass snakemake specific options, such as reruning a specific rule, creating a specific file, doing a dry run etc.

  ### Configuration file
  The apparent lack of parameters is deceiving as all the complexity is hidden in a configuration file: [config_with_comment.yaml](https://github.com/Sebastien-Raguideau/CovMix/blob/main/config_with_comment.yaml)